-- your plan needs a variation.
-For example, to make changes to how your funding is managed if you, your plan nominee or plan manager have not:
+We may decide to do a CEO-initiated plan change if your plan needs a variation.
+For example, to make changes to how your funding is managed if you, your child representative, your plan nominee or registered plan manager have not:

 - spent funding on NDIS supports

-- spent funding in line with your plan
+- spent funding in line with your plan.

-Spending in line with your plan means only spending your funding on the supports included in your plan.
+Spending in line with your plan means only spending your funding on the NDIS supports included in your plan.
+To spend in line with your plan, you need to:

 - spend your funding in the way we describe.
 This includes any stated supports, where we describe the supports you can buy more specifically